 - Phrases & Vocabulary for the Airport

-- Spanish Phrases to Use in a Restaurant
+- Phrases to Use in a Restaurant

 - Phrases & Words to Ask for Directions

-- Phrases in Spanish to Use at a Hotel
+- Phrases to Use at a Hotel

-- Spanish Guides & Resources for Travel
+- Additional Guides & Resources for Travel

-Basic Spanish Phrases, Questions & Words for Tourists
+Basic Spanish Travel Phrases, Questions & Words

-When it comes to Spanish vocabulary for travelers, there are some basic words that you’ll use more frequently or that can help you sound more polite when addressing a native speaker.
+When it comes to Spanish vocabulary for travelers, there are some essential words that you’ll use more frequently or that can help you sound more polite when addressing a native speaker.
 Let’s start with some greetings and expressions to catch a person’s attention.

 As you’ll see in the examples I’ve provided, these words are usually placed at the beginning of the sentence.